 This Annual report has been prepared for the purpose of assisting the Company's shareholders to assess the strategies adopted by the Company and the potential for those strategies to succeed and no-one, including the Company's shareholders, may rely on it for any other purpose.
-The directors owe their duties only to the Company's shareholders, may rely on it for any other purpose.
-The directors owe their duties stakeholders or potential investors.
+The directors owe their duties only to the Company as a whole and they undertake no duty of care to individual shareholders, other stakeholders or potential investors.
 This Annual report has been prepared on the basis of the knowledge and information available to the directors at the time.
 Given the nature of some forward-looking information, which has been given in good faith, the Company's shareholders should treat this information with due caution.